Can You Take Too Much Collagen?

 Since there are no set guidelines available on collagen dosing, the amount that you take is going to vary from supplement to supplement depending on the form it is in.

-One of the most common forms of supplemental collagen is hydrolyzed.
+One of the most common forms of supplemental collagen is hydrolyzed collagen.
 Hydrolyzed collagen is easily absorbed and is often made into capsules or powdered supplements.

 Can You Take Too Much Collagen?

-Because collagen is a protein that is naturally occurring in the body, there is no concern for taking too much of this supplement.
+Because collagen is a protein that is naturally occurring in the body, there is limited concern for taking too much of this supplement.

 Collagen is considered safe and non-toxic, however, consuming large amounts may result in stomach upset and uncomfortable feelings of fullness.

-Since most research available supports doses of 2.5-15 grams of collagen, it would likely be most beneficial to stay within, or close to, those ranges to avoid any gastrointestinal effects.
+Since most research available supports doses of 2.5-15 grams of collagen, it would likely be most beneficial to stay within, or close to, those ranges to avoid any side effects.

 Are There Side Effect Risks With Collagen Supplements?